Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 Figures vary.

-100% that we are talking about at least 7.2 million people – that’s what the 2022 census says.
+Based on the 2020 Pew Research survey, the confirmed minimum is approximately 7.2 million.
 But in reality there may be much more: up to 10 or even 15 million.
 The thing is, many of these communities are quite closed, so it is sometimes problematic to summarize any objective results.

 How do Jewish communities interact with the broader American society?